Multiple Process Engines

 There are two restrictions for the multiple engines feature:

-- The process engines are assumed to have distinct process definitions, which means that one process definition (same key and version) is not deployed on two or more engines at the same time.
+- The process engines are assumed to have distinct process definitions, which means that one process definition (same key, tenant and version) is not deployed on two or more engines at the same time.
 Alternatively each engine could be configured with default tenant identifiers as described in the One Tenant Per Engine Scenario.

 - The engines are assumed to have distinct tenant identifiers, which means one particular tenantId is not deployed on two or more engines at the same time.

 Multiple engines with distributed Databases

 In this scenario you have multiple process engines and each engine has its own database as illustrated in the following diagram: